-We work to build diverse coalitions of stakeholders using Mayor’s Office unique position, innovate to address inequities and increase resources by leveraging public-private partnerships, evaluate the pilot and prove a successful model, institutionalize through policy and budgets in public systems and support ongoing implementation to increase impact.
+We work to build diverse coalitions of stakeholders using the Oakland Mayor’s Office unique position, innovate to address inequities and increase resources by leveraging public-private partnerships, evaluate the pilot and prove a successful model, institutionalize through policy and budgets in public systems and support ongoing implementation to increase impact.

 Why NCCPC and Why Now

 - #OaklandUndivided: Sustain student access to computers, internet & tech support for all 50K public school students + work with the City to increase access to high-speed broadband for all 37K unconnected Oakland residents

 - Teachers Rooted in Oakland: Expand TRiO to serve more teacher residents and prove scalability of the TRiO+ model to bridge the gap between market rate housing and what teachers can afford